michelesr/thesis/src/conclusions.md

-The future developments regard the reorganization of the Gasista Felice application to a microservices architecture, that can be easily obtained thanks to the migration to a container based infrastructure, and the extension of the implemented Continuous Integration system to provide integration with git server advanced features (such as the automatic testing of the incoming pull requests), to improve even more the productivity of the development team.
+The future developments regard the reorganization of the Gasista Felice application to a microservices architecture, that can be easily obtained thanks to the migration to a container based infrastructure, and the extension of the implemented Continuous Integration system to provide integration with git @git server advanced features (such as the automatic testing of the incoming pull requests @pull-request), to improve even more the productivity of the development team.
 The implemented Continuous Integration system can be integrated with the production stack in order to provide Continuous Delivery, and this will be done soon as the production stack is predisposed to the container infrastructure.

 Most of the work presented in this thesis is flexible and can be easily reused in the development of other applications.